-At Minc Law, our attorneys can usually determine if you have a legitimate copyright infringement claim during your free initial, no-obligation attorney consultation.
+At Minc Law, our attorneys can usually determine if you have a legitimate copyright infringement claim during your attorney consultation.

 In a situation where the copyright infringement issue is more complex, an attorney may need more time to evaluate the merits of your claim.
 Depending on the novelty and complexity of your issue, further research and assessment of your claim can increase costs.